MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-teams-on-prem-pstn-considerations.md

 This scenario is the simplest upgrade scenario involving voice.

 1. Make sure users have been assigned a Teams license.
-By default, when you assign a Microsoft 365 or Office 365 license, Teams is enabled, so unless you previously disabled the Teams license, no action should be necessary.
+By default, when you assign a Microsoft 365 or Office 365 license, Teams is enabled.
+Unless you previously disabled the Teams license, no action should be necessary.

 2. If users already have a Microsoft Calling Plan with a phone number, the only required change is to assign the user TeamsOnly mode in TeamsUpgradePolicy.
 Prior to assigning TeamsOnly mode, incoming PSTN calls will land in the user’s Skype for Business client.
 After the upgrade to TeamsOnly mode, incoming PSTN calls will land in the user’s Teams client.

 ## From Skype for Business Online with on-premises voice

-In this scenario, the user is already in Skype for Business Online, but their PSTN connectivity is on-premises, either using Skype for Business Server in hybrid mode or Cloud Connector Edition.
-Migrating these users to TeamsOnly mode with PSTN functionality means enabling them for Direct Routing, in which PSTN trunks connect directly to the Direct Routing service in the cloud, via your on-premises Session Border Controller (SBC).
+In this scenario, the user is already in Skype for Business Online.
+The user's PSTN connectivity is on-premises, either using Skype for Business Server in hybrid mode or Cloud Connector Edition.
+To migrate these users to TeamsOnly mode with PSTN functionality, you must enable the users for Direct Routing.
+With Direct Routing, PSTN trunks connect directly to the Direct Routing service in the cloud through your on-premises Session Border Controller (SBC).

 The basic steps are listed below.
 Steps 1-4 are listed in the suggested sequence, but they can be done in any order.
 These steps should be completed before Step 5.